tomoyatakano/tomoyatakano.github.io/about/index.md

 My research focus on understanding dynamic processes of the Earth's structure by analyzing the seismic data.
 I am particularly interested in temporal changes of elastic properties in the crust, i.e., how does the crust respond to stress perturbations (e.g. earthquakes, volcano deformations by magma pressure, tides, rainfall)?

+Currently, I investigate a characteristics of stress sensitivities of seismic velocity changes related with deformations by tides and magma pressure sources.
+Seismic velocity changes caused by the loading provides a natural experiment to investigate crustal dynamics.

 My study about seismic velocity changes related with volcanic activities can be found in the [EOS Spotlight](https://eos.org/research-spotlights/quiet-volcanic-activity-changes-speed-of-ambient-seismic-waves){:target="_blank"}.